WenqinSHAO/probe_cluster/progress.md

       - Add features based on CPA (done 12/02/16)
       - Adapt CPA calculation for RTT (done 19/02/16)
       - ANOVA test on feature (18/02/16)
+      - TODO: traceroute statistics
+      - TODO: compare changepoints to traceroute path changes
       - TODO: document the tests so far perform in choosing features
   - Clustering in time-series data representation
       - Device new data representation based on CPA (done 19/02/16)
-  - for each probe traceroute trace, path length, path changes, etc. basic stats;
-  - translate ip-level path to AS-level path; path length, path change, etc, stats;
-  - probes set of common AS-path segments
-  - probe groups of similar variations in time
-  - compare groups
+      - TODO: cross clustering results and traceroute
+      - TODO: review the pathology biblio